 Deepavali, or also commonly known as Diwali, is a festival celebrated by those of Hindu faith.
 The name Diwali comes from the Sanskrit word dipavali, which carries the meaning of “row of lights”.

-Diwali has different story of origins in different parts of any countries.
+Diwali has different origin stories in different parts of any country.
 But the most compelling story has to be that of the dearly loved goddess Lakshmi.

 As the meaning suggests, Diwali is indeed the festival of lights, where houses, shops, and public places are decorated with earthen lamps called diyas.
 The lights are believed to guide the goddess Lakshmi into people’s homes so that she could bestow them with wealth and blessings.